top of page

 That does unfortunately include your favorite lotion.

-If you are applying at another point in time, you can use some rubbing alcohol on a cotton ball or tissue and wipe down your application area.
+If you are applying at another point in the day, you can use some rubbing alcohol on a cotton ball or tissue and wipe down your application area.

 Wait for it to dry completely and your skin should now be free of any oils and ready for application!